zhaobenny/bz-cogs/aiuser/README.md

 Every 33 minutes, a RNG roll will determine if a random message will be sent using a list of topics as a prompt.

-Whitelisted channels must have a hour pass without a message sent in it for a random message to be sent.
+Whitelisted channels must have a hour pass without a message sent in it for a random message to be sent, and the last sent message must be sent by a user.

 Bot owners see settings here:
 ```